ktung2018/book-sharing-platform/README.md

 1. Clone the repository using `git clone https://github.com/Jetniksyla/book-sharing-platform.git`.
 2. Navigate to the project directory in your terminal.
 3. Run `npm install` to install dependencies from npm.
+4. Run 'npm start' and `npm run seed` to set up the database.
-4. Copy the `.env.EXAMPLE` file to a new file named `.env` and update it with your specific environment variables.
+5. Copy the `.env.EXAMPLE` file to a new file named `.env` and update it with your specific environment variables.

 ## Usage
 After completing the installation steps, you're ready to start using the Book Sharing Platform.
 Here's how to get started: